-MIT not only reported on the fiery results of a lightning strike, but also the practice of using Civil War cannons to fight such conflagrations.
+The MIT article not only reported on the fiery results of a lightning strike, but also the practice of using Civil War cannons to fight such conflagrations.
 Operators learned that shooting cannon balls into the base of burning tanks allowed oil to drain safely into a holding pit until the fire died out.
-The MIT article noted cannons were “kept at various stations throughout the region for this purpose.”
-Learn more in Oilfield Artillery fights Fires.
+“Small cannons throwing a three-inch solid shot are kept at various stations throughout the region for this purpose,” the article noted.

 December 18, 1929 – California Oil Boom in Venice